clusterio/clusterio/docs/managing-a-cluster.md

     allan

 The `--create` option will create the user if they do not exist, and then set the relevent value.

+Banlists can be bulk imported with the following command:

+    ctl> user banned-bulk-import <file> [--create]

+The file should be names, followed by a ban reason:

+    joe greifed copper mines
+    bob stole materials
+    allan rude language

+The first string on the line is used as the username, the others are used as the ban reason.
+The `--create` option will create the user if they do not exist, then ban them.

 ### Set Cluster Roles